-Currently, users can trade Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, and Dogecoin.
+With crypto, users can trade about 20 different coins including Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, and Dogecoin.

-As mentioned earlier, Robinhood utilizes both cold and hot storage to take care of your cryptocurrencies.
+Robinhood utilizes both cold and hot storage to take care of your cryptocurrencies.
+Let's take a closer look at each of these storage methods.

 Cold storage, otherwise known as offline storage, is where the majority of the coins are held.
 Keeping them safe from cyber-attacks and malicious traders.
 Just like with physical coins, if stolen, they cannot be returned.
 That is why an offline storage solution is important.
 Think of this offline storage such as a thumb drive or a hard drive that has no connection whatsoever to the internet and is therefore impenetrable to hackers.